General Assembly minutes

 ← Back to dictionary

-Who is responsible for taking the general assembly minutes?
+Who is responsible for taking the minutes during a General Assembly?

-What information is typically included in the general assembly minutes?
+What should be included in the General Assembly minutes?

-Why are general assembly minutes important for homeowner associations?
+Why are General Assembly minutes important for legal purposes?

 Related words